What Health Systems Need to Know About Capacity Optimization

 The cost of doing nothing about these issues adds up quickly.
 Each misrouted patient can lead to lost revenue, delayed care, and provider burnout.
 Capacity optimization addresses all these problems simultaneously.

-Gain the capacity to care for more patients
+How can health systems gain the capacity to care for more patients?

 Leading health systems nationwide are solving their toughest capacity challenges with DexCare’s care orchestration platform.
-Instead of optimizing capacity from the inpatient side of the house—after demand hits the system—DexCare takes a proactive approach.
+Instead of assessing health system capacity from the inpatient side of the house—after demand hits the system—DexCare takes a proactive approach.

-The platform aligns provider workload, care settings, and patient demand from the very first patient interaction, helping your health system find hidden appointments, reduce bottlenecks, and grow revenue.
+The platform aligns provider workload, care settings, and patient demand from the very first patient interaction, expanding access and accelerating growth by unlocking hidden appointments, reducing bottlenecks, and growing revenue.
 Here’s how it works:

 With DexCare, natural language search surfaces the most appropriate care options based on keywords, accounting for the patient’s location, provider availability, and appropriateness of virtual care.
 By capturing patient intent at their first digital touchpoint, DexCare drives faster access to care.